georgematheos/vs-app-backend/api.md

 * `visitors`: An array of [user objects](#userObject), each containing information about a visitor in the Vs session.
 The field `roomNumber` is not included for any user object in this array.
 Each object in the array, however, has the following additional fields:
   * `timeJoinedVs`: An ISO date.
 The time when this visitor joined the Vs session.
   * `timeLeftVs`: An ISO date.
 The time when this visitor left the Vs session.
 If the visitor hasn't left, this field will be null.
-  * `isApprovedVisitor`: A boolean.
+  * `approvedVisitor`: A boolean.
 Whether this student is an approved visitor of the host.

 ## <a name="termDefinitions"></a>Term definitions
 This section contains definitions of a few terms used in the API.